phpeterson-usf/autograder/README.md

     host_name = "canvas.instructure.com"  # your institution may have a test instance of Canvas
     access_token = "xxx"  # create an access token in Profile | Settings in Canvas course_name = "Your long course name"  # e.g. 'Computer Architecture - 01 (Spring 2022)'
-    map_path = "~/github-to-canvas.csv"  # CSV file which maps GitHub username to Canvas SIS Login ID github_col_name = "GitHub"  # Name of the CSV column which contains the GitHub username login_col_name = "SIS Login ID"  # Name of the CSV column which contains the Canvas SIS Login ID
     ```
 4. If Canvas isn't working for you, try the `-v` command-line flag, which will print the results of each Canvas REST API